 If Massachusetts legalizes assisted suicide, some people’s lives will be ended without their consent, through insurance denials, mistakes and all the various forms of coercion and abuse.
 No safeguards have ever been enacted, or even proposed, that can prevent this outcome which can never be undone.

-Real “choice” belongs to insurers, whose business model is to delay or deny prescribed treatments, even if lifesaving.
-In Oregon, people can then be considered “terminal,” likewise if they can’t ...
+Real “choice” belongs to insurers, who can deny prescribed treatments at will, even if lifesaving.
+In Oregon, you can qualify as “terminal" if you can’t afford your treatment, or if ...

 Read More about Insurance